typst-community/tytanic/.github/ISSUE_TEMPLATE/tracking_issue.md

 ---

 <!--
   Thank you for opening this tracking issue!
-Please describe the overal goal here.
+Please describe the overall goal here.
 Use the GitHub "Relationships" drop-down on the left to mark the related issues and PRs.
 Feel free to also include them in the body itself if you need to add context.